123456789_123456789_123456789_123456789_123456789_

 </html>

 The main body of the view will always render into the unnamed yield.
-To render content into a named yield, you use the content_for method.
+To render content into a named yield, call the content_for method with the same argument as the named yield.

 Using the content_for Method